 Crowsworn: between Hollow Knight and Bloodborne, the next nugget of indie games?

 125 000 dollars canadiens… This is the amount that was requested to be able to finance the game.
 If you add the various modes and other additional content offered, you arrive at a final goal of 1.2 million.
 A colossal sum especially if we compare it to the 57,138 Australian dollars raised at the end of 2014 by the Kickstarter campaign of Hollow Knight.
 And yet, won over by Mongoose Rodeo’s proposal, the contributors did it.
 They gathered more than 1.2 million Canadian dollars (1,258,068 more precisely), and in just a few weeks.

-The bet paid off for the Crowsworn developers who were able to ensure viable development, the implementation of all their ideas and check the enthusiasm that their project could arouse.
+The bet paid off for the Crowsworn developers who were able to ensure viable development, the implementation of all their ideas and check the enthusiasm that their project might arouse.
 It’s full board, both for the studio and for the players.
 Thanks to the different levels, they can indeed already predict what sauce they will be eaten.
-If all goes as planned, Crowsworn should indeed offer us a Boss Rush mode, a Nightmare difficulty, an arena, real voice acting, animated cutscenes, several endings and even a free DLC available after the release.
+If all goes as planned, Crowsworn should indeed offer us a Boss Rush mode, a Nightmare difficulty, an arena, real voice acting, animated cutscenes, several endings and even a free DLC available following the release.
 Suffice to say that the program is loaded and that is rather reassuring.
 Especially in terms of gaming experience, Crowsworn also seems to tick all the boxes.

+Crowsworn: between Hollow Knight and Bloodborne, the next nugget of indie games?